vineetp6/SmartGridMaster/README.md

 ## About Simulated Data

-This application is designed to work with the Central Electricity Authority (CEA) API, but it also includes a robust fallback mechanism that generates simulated data when the actual API is not available.
+Application is designed to work with the Central Electricity Authority (CEA) API, but it also includes a robust fallback mechanism that generates simulated data when the actual API is not available.
 This allows for:

 1. Development and testing without requiring API access
 2. Demonstration of all features using realistic simulated grid data